 And we can make it easy for you by writing, editing, and/or helping with the self-publishing of your passion project.

-We’re Nadine Taylor and Barry Fox, professional ghostwriters and authors with a long list of satisfied clients and editors at major publishing houses.
-See our Testimonials Page.
+We’re Nadine Taylor and Barry Fox, professional ghostwriters and authors.
+We’ve got a long list of satisfied clients and editors at major publishing houses.

 We’re ready to help you realize your dream of writing and publishing a book.